PlaidCloud/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

 ### Deployment tools

-The kubeadm tool helps you to deploy a Kubernetes cluster, providing the control plane to manage the cluster it, and nodes to run your workloads.
+The kubeadm tool helps you to deploy a PlaidCloud cluster, providing the control plane to manage the cluster it, and nodes to run your workloads.
 [Adding Windows nodes](/docs/tasks/administer-cluster/kubeadm/adding-windows-nodes/)
 explains how to deploy Windows nodes to your cluster using kubeadm.

-The Kubernetes [cluster API](https://cluster-api.sigs.k8s.io/) project also provides means to automate deployment of Windows nodes.
+The PlaidCloud [cluster API](https://cluster-api.sigs.k8s.io/) project also provides means to automate deployment of Windows nodes.

 ### Windows distribution channels